asreview/asreview/docs/source/10minutes_asreview.rst

 The easiest way to find papers to include is by using the built-in paper finder.
 Select the option ``Find papers by keywords``.
 You can now search your data set by authors, keywords and title, or a combination thereof.
 You don't have to type in an exact match.
-For example, if you are looking for a paper by Schoot with Bayesian in the title, you can type ``schoot bayesian``, and the finder will try to find that paper in the data set.
+For example, if you are looking for a paper by Schoot with Bayesian in the title, you can type ``schoot bayesian``, and the finder will try to find that paper in the dataset.

 After putting in your search words, you will be presented with a list of relevant papers to your search criteria (minimum 1, maximum 10).
 Select the paper(s) you were looking for to review